MattJeanes/imagen-notebook/README.md

 1. Ensure you have Docker Desktop and WSL2 installed and are running at least Windows 10 21H2 or Windows 11
 2. Open this repository in VSCode
 3. When prompted, reopen in container

+# Credit

+Many thanks to @Mimocro for creating the original colab notebook 🙂